About the course

 Be part of our success story.

-Education in Hackney has been completely transformed: A revolution in a decade.
-Our eight primary schools in the borough, continue to move from strength to strength.
-Every cohort of children in every one of our schools is now outperforming their peers nationally.
+Education in Hackney has been completely transformed: a revolution in a decade.
+Our eight primary schools in the borough continue to move from strength to strength.
 We are proud of our success across Primary Advantage and want you to be part of it.

 We have 150 teachers across our 8 primary schools with almost a third of them having trained as student teachers with us.
 You will find many of our excellent class teacher mentors keen to share their own training experience with you.
 We train our teachers for the profession, not just for our schools, but are proud that many stay with us growing as both excellent practitioners and leaders.